CDP Stablecoin: Architecture and Implementation

 StablecoinToken — ERC-20 stablecoin with controlled minting

-StabilityPool — liquidator pool, they receive collateral at discount
+StabilityPool — liquidation pool; liquidators receive collateral at a discount

 contract VaultManager {